elliottlawson/converse-prism/docs/setup.md

 # Setup

-After installation, you need to configure your User model and set up your AI provider API keys.
+After installation, you need to configure your User model.

 ## Configure Your User Model